-NLC writes Transportation Minister over IOCs’ refusal to engage Dockworkers
+NLC writes transportation minister over IOCs’ refusal to engage Dockworkers

 By Victor Ahiuma-Young

-The Nigerian Labour Congress, NLC, has written to the Minister of Transportation, Rotimi Amaechi, intimating him of a looming strike that would paralyse the maritime sector over the refusal of International Oil Companies, IOCs, to engage Nigerian dockworkers through registered stevedoring companies as required by law.
+Abuja – The Nigerian Labour Congress, NLC, has written to the Minister of Transportation, Rotimi Amaechi, intimating him of a looming strike that could paralyse the maritime sector over the refusal of International Oil Companies, IOCs, to engage Nigerian dockworkers through registered stevedoring companies as required by law.

 In the letter dated March 3rd, 2022, President of NLC, Ayuba Wabba, stated that one of its affiliates, the Maritime Workers Union of Nigeria, MWUN, has been on a running battle with the IOCs over refusal to comply with Marine Notice 106, mandating the IOCs and others to allow the Stevedoring Companies and registered dockworkers access to their platforms to commence operations as required by law.